Seeking Protection From Chronic Teeth Grinding

 - And more

-Bruxism treatment can help you stop grinding your teeth and avoid the many serious oral health complications that could arise from it.
-For more information, schedule an appointment by calling Dental Impressions in Ankeny, IA today at (515) 965-0230.
-We also welcome patients who live in Alleman, Elkhart, Bondurant, and all surrounding communities.
+Bruxism treatment can help you stop grinding your teeth and avoid the serious oral health complications that could arise from it.
+For more information about your bruxism treatment options, schedule an appointment with our team by calling Dental Impressions in Ankeny, IA at (515) 965-0230 today.